DevGrade-Dev/hacktitude-guide.github.io/README.md

 # Welcome to `Hacktitude Malaysia 2023`

+Welcome to the final run of Hacktitude Malaysia 2023!
+Before you begin, please ensure that your machine is set up correctly by following these instructions.

 ## Setting pre-requisites in your environment

 This section helps you understand the prerequisites required to complete the hackathon.